 Marc Zwillinger is the founder and managing member of ZwillGen PLLC.
 Marc counsels on issues related to the laws governing Internet practices, including issues related to the Electronic Communications Privacy Act (“ECPA”), the Foreign Intelligence Surveillance Act (“FISA”), data breach notification, data privacy, and fantasy sports.
-He also helps Internet Service Providers and other clients comply with their compliance obligations pertaining to the use and disclosure of customer and subscriber information.
+He also helps Internet Service Providers and other clients with their compliance obligations pertaining to the use and disclosure of customer and subscriber information.

 Marc also works with clients who have suffered security breaches in managing the incident response, conducting internal investigations, complying with security breach notification laws, and responding to FTC and state Attorney General inquiries.

 In 2008 Marc made history by representing Yahoo! in its litigation with the government over the government’s effort to force Yahoo! to comply with directives issued under the Protect America Act, the precursor to the FISA Amendments Act.
 In that case, he appeared before the Foreign Intelligence Surveillance Court of Review, and is believed to be the only private lawyer ever to do so.
 Since then he has continued working on national security and foreign intelligence matters and holds a Top Secret security clearance.

 Over the past two years, Marc has represented Internet clients in seven FTC investigations involving data security, data privacy, and advertising practices.
 He has negotiated settlement agreements with the NY & MD state Attorney General offices, and defended media and internet companies against privacy class actions brought under ECPA, CFAA, the VPPA and the VRPA.